Kushaldotel/gurkhageeks/Readme.md

 ### Contributing

 We welcome contributions from all tech enthusiasts!
 Whether you're a seasoned developer or just starting, your contributions are valuable.

-To contribute:
+For detailed guidelines on how to contribute, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

+### Quick Overview

 1. Fork the repository.
-2. Create a new branch (git checkout -b feature/your-feature-name).
+2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (git commit -m 'Add some feature').
+3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (git push origin feature/your-feature-name).
+4. Push to the branch (`git push origin feature/your-feature-name`).
 5. Open a Pull Request.
-6. Please ensure that your contributions adhere to our Code of Conduct.
+6. Ensure that your contributions adhere to our Code of Conduct.